sdemyanov/tensorflow-worklab/README.md

 sudo pip install --upgrade /path/to/build/build.whl
 ```

-- The moving average variables, which are used track the batch mean and variance, are initialized by 0.
+- The moving average variables, which are used trach the batch mean and variance, are initialized by 0.
 If you have a decay very close to 1, it will take a while for them to approach the real mean and variance.
 Therefore, if you don't restore a pretrained model, set the decay to be around 0.7, run for several iterations, and then change it back to 0.99 or so.